scs32532019/ML_FinalProject_BreastCancer/README.md

 In this exercise, we found adding noise generally helps the training process.

 This dataset only has 568 samples, a larger amount of samples could help with better prediction results.
-This classification technique (either neural network or sikitlearn) can be employed to analyze the tumor once standard data collection, cleaning pipeline is established.
+This classification technique (either neural network or scikitlearn) can be employed to analyze the tumor once standard data collection, cleaning pipeline is established.